murakaru/-CISSP-Challenge---2024-Study-Notes-Repository/Domain 01.md

 **functions of the NIST Cybersecurity Framework**

+Components of the CSF
+The framework consists of three main components: the core, tiers, and profiles.
+In the following sections, you'll learn more about each of these CSF components.

+Core
+The CSF core is a set of desired cybersecurity outcomes that help organizations customize their security plan.
+It consists of five functions, or parts: Identify, Protect, Detect, Respond, and Recover.
+These functions are commonly used as an informative reference to help organizations identify their most important assets and protect those assets with appropriate safeguards.
+The CSF core is also used to understand ways to detect attacks and develop response and recovery plans should an attack happen.

+Tiers
+The CSF tiers are a way of measuring the sophistication of an organization's cybersecurity program.
+CSF tiers are measured on a scale of 1 to 4.
+Tier 1 is the lowest score, indicating that a limited set of security controls have been implemented.
+Overall, CSF tiers are used to assess an organization's security posture and identify areas for improvement.

+Profiles
+The CSF profiles are pre-made templates of the NIST CSF that are developed by a team of industry experts.
+CSF profiles are tailored to address the specific risks of an organization or industry.
+They are used to help organizations develop a baseline for their cybersecurity plans, or as a way of comparing their current cybersecurity posture to a specific industry standard.

 identify - What  risks pose a threat in my environment? protect - What stategy can i use to protect the org? detect - Identifying the actual incidents and improve monitoring to improve detection respond - Ensuring that proper procedures are used to contain, neutralise and analyse security incidents. recover - Returing the affected systems to normal operation

+Implementing the CSF
+In any scenario, the U.S. Cybersecurity and Infrastructure Security Agency (CISA) provides detailed guidance that any organization can use to implement the CSF.
+This is a quick overview and summary of their recommendations:

+Create a current profile of the security operations and outline the specific needs of your business.

+Perform a risk assessment to identify which of your current operations are meeting business and regulatory standards.

+Analyze and prioritize existing gaps in security operations that place the businesses assets at risk.

+Implement a plan of action to achieve your organization’s goals and objectives.

 OWASP security Principles